Taj010/web103_finalproject/README.md

 Users can tag pages with labels (e.g., “vacation,” “family”) and filter pages by these tags.
 [gif goes here]

-### Auto-Generated Starter Pages (Custom Feature)
-When a new journal is created, it comes with a starter page and a prompt to help users get started.
-[gif goes here]

 ## Installation Instructions